marcpouzet/zrun/README.md

 semantics and execution of a synchronous block-diagram language", by Edwards and Lee, Science of Computer Programming 2003.
 All are based on the fix-point computation of a monotone function on a domain with bounded height.
-This work build directly on 4/, reformulating the semantics so that it can be expressed in a statically typed, purely functional language that has strong normalization property (all programs terminate).
-In comparison, the original version was a shallow embedding in a languge with call-by-need.
+This work build directly on 3/, reformulating the semantics so that it can be expressed in a statically typed, purely functional language that has strong normalization property (all programs terminate).
+In comparison, the original version was a shallow embedding in a language with call-by-need like Haskell.
 You can read the companion paper "[A Constructive State-based Semantics and Interpreter for a Synchronous Data-flow Language with State machines](https://www.di.ens.fr/~pouzet/bib/emsoft23b-extended.pdf)"